LorienLV/_PAPER_ILVES/README.md

 - `simulations/setup.sh`: Sets up the environment for running our simulations.
 - `simulations/ffs`: Contains the force fields used in our simulations.
-- `simulations/systems`: Holds a subfolder for each molecular system studied.
-Each system folder includes a setup script, directories with production simulation files (such as `.mdp` and `.pdb` files), and scripts to generate production files.
+- `simulations/systems`: Contains a subfolder for each molecular system studied.
+Each system folder includes a setup script, directories with required input files (e.g., `.mdp` and `.pdb` files) for simulation preparation, and automation scripts for generating production-ready files.
+Additionally, the `files-for-prod` folder provides pre-generated input files for immediate use in production runs.
 - `simulations/prod_run.sh`: Executes production runs with various tolerances, parallel configurations, and constraint solvers using the generated production files.

 ### Generating Production Files for a System